 Kunafa – Typical Egyptian Dessert, especially during Ramadan

-The queen of Egyptian sweets, made of shredded konafa pieces, filled with cream or cheese, baked and eaten with syrup.
+The queen of sweet Egyptian desserts: made of shredded konafa pieces, filled with cream or cheese, baked and eaten with syrup.

 There are many variations that are all equally satisfying.
-It is also very common to find Syrian konafa on the streets of Egypt and it is to die for!
+It is also very common to find Syrian konafa on the streets of Egypt and it is to die for – if you can handle the amount of sugar 😉

 Konafa will definitely satisfy your sweet tooth and win your heart in the world of sweet traditional Egyptian food.